 Designed to help Amstrad enter the console market, very much in the same vein that Commodore would try to several months after the GX4000 release.
-The system did not include a keyboard, tape or disk drive.
-Instead, the CPC based internals are squeezed inside a relatively compact casing which accepts only cartridges.
+The system did not include a keyboard, tape, or disk drive.
+Instead, the CPC-based internals is squeezed inside a relatively compact casing which accepts only cartridges.

 The system experienced exactly what the C64GS did, in that its games were largely ports of existing CPC games.
 Users could simply not justify paying 3-4 times the price of a cassette-based game, just to play it on the system with improved load times.

 Selling an estimated c.
 15,000 units, the Amstrad GX4000 is more of a cult system these days.
 It is attractive to collectors seeking to obtain complete collections as there were only 27 games released for the system.

 Aside from the official GX4000 controllers, there were no other official peripherals for the Amstrad GX4000.
 However many Amstrad CPC peripherals such as standard 9-pin D-connector joysticks and monitors will work with the system.